RetroReversing/retroReversing/categories/misc/GDC.md

 ---
 ## CGDC 1993
-Again hosted in Santa Clara California but this time reaching 900 atendees, the seventh CGDC was becoming incredibly well known within the industry.
+Again hosted in Santa Clara California but this time reaching 900 attendees, the seventh CGDC was becoming incredibly well known within the industry.

 All the talks that were recorded by **The KNOW-IT-ALL Audiovisual Library** are listed in the table below [^8].